Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 #### By (simple) example

+Note: I apologize for the example, just lacking inspiration ...

 Suppose you have three questions:

 1: Question code: likesicecream,    Question: How much do you like icecream?
 0 = not at all, 5 = yes very much, Question type: 5 point choice,  Mandatory: Off